MaQi-math/maqi-math.github.io/_pages/Seminar.md

 ## Grad Analysis Seminar at Rutgers University

-Grad Analysis $\nabla$ Seminar is a graduate seminar at Rutgers University, Department of Mathematics, Orgnised by Qi Ma since Nov.
+Grad Analysis $\nabla$ Seminar is a graduate seminar at Rutgers University, Department of Mathematics, Orgnized by Qi Ma since Nov.
 2024.

 Those who wish to receive e-mails for latest information of the seminar may subscribe to our mail-list by sending "Subscribe" to <grad_analysis-join@email.rutgers.edu> or you could contact Qi Ma at <qi.ma@rutgers.edu>.

+### 2024 Dec.09 , Speaker: Anupam Nayak

+**Title：Minimizers for the Area Functional**

+Abstract：The area functional is of linear growth in the gradient, so a natural space in which to pose the corresponding minimization problem is the W^1,1 Sobolev space.
+As it turns out, this space is too small, and we should instead consider the larger space of BV functions, and then extend our area functional to this space.
+I'll explain what this means, and state some results about structure of BV functions and their singularities that help us study this extended problem.

 ### 2024 Dec.02 , Speaker: Yuan Gao